ducksmanager/WhatTheDuck/README.md

 * Login with a user's DucksManager credentials
 * Browse through the user's collection
 * List the existing issues for a publication, with those possessed by the user being marked
-* Add an existing issue to the user's collection
+* Add an existing issue to the user's collection, either by selecting it or by taking a picture of its cover

 * ...
 And more features are planned.

 ## Architecture overview

-What The Duck connects to a server owned by DucksManager (hereunder being known as "the COA database") to retrieve both the user's collection and the numbers of the issues he doesn't have.
+What The Duck connects to a server owned by DucksManager to retrieve both the user's collection and the list of issues that he doesn't possess.